 In the last few years, the growth in the number of private schools on all levels from Pre-K all the way through post-secondary education has been tremendous.
-Prospective students and their parents not only have more schools to choose from, but they also have more information about these schools, are much more savvy about researching their choices, and scrutinize those choices using the info at their fingertips.
-In this new landscape admissions and recruitment staff and recruitment agencies need to be diligent in their recruitment efforts and looks for ways to improve those efforts, here are 5 ways to improve Private School Recruitment
+Prospective students and their parents not only have more schools to choose from, but they also have more information about these schools, are much more savvy about researching their choices, and scrutinize those choices using the information at their fingertips.
+In this new landscape, admissions and recruitment staff and recruitment agencies need to be diligent in their recruitment efforts and look for ways to improve those efforts.
+Here are 5 ways to improve private school recruitment.

 The most successful pro and college level sports teams all have one thing in common.
 They consistently and effectively create pipelines for talent development that eventually become participants and stars on their respective teams.
 Whether it's minor league baseball or the NBA development league or the NCAA, pro teams have these pipelines to develop and recruit talent so they can either continue a winning tradition or build a winning team where one didn't exist prior.
 The Same thing can be replicated in Private School Student Recruitment.